garybm/co-working-website/README.md

 ### Responsiveness

 There is currently a mobile phone view for this project design.
 There will be a phone, tablet and desktop view (supporting three breakpoints).
+I will add fluid images to the site to make sure they display correctly on each viewport.

 ### Setup Instructions

 * Clone project from https://github.com/garybm/co-working-website
-* (Mac Users) Double-click the .sketch file to open in Sketch
+* (Mac Users) Double-click the .sketch file to open in Sketch to view the wireframes

 ### Roadmap

-* Add the tablet and desktop designs
+* Complete the wireframes for desktop and add additional features across the site
 * Add a registration/login page
 * Add a calendar with events
-* Add the mobile view menu
-*

 ### License